 Cupra Born reliability & problems

 Neither Cupra nor the Born hatchback have been around long enough for any solid reliability data to be available.
-But the 2021 Driver Power owner satisfaction survey saw SEAT – the brand Cupra was spun off from – finish 15th out of 29 on the list of best car manufacturers.
-We’ve also yet to hear of any serious issues affecting the closely related Volkswagen ID.3, which shares a platform and technology with the Born.
+But the 2022 Driver Power owner satisfaction survey saw SEAT – the brand Cupra was spun off from – finish 17th out of 29 on the list of best car manufacturers.
+We’ve also yet to hear of any serious issues affecting the closely related Volkswagen ID.3, which shares its platform and technology with the Born.

-The Cupra Born went through Euro NCAP crash tests in early 2022, and given it shares underpinnings with the Audi Q4 e-tron, Skoda Enyaq iV, Volkswagen ID.3 and Volkswagen ID.4, it wasn't a surprise to see it, too, awarded the organisations maximum five-star rating, with individual scores of 93%, 89% and 80% for adult protection, child protection and safety assistance, respectively.
+The Cupra Born went through Euro NCAP crash tests in early 2022, and given it shares underpinnings with the Audi Q4 e-tron, Skoda Enyaq iV, Volkswagen ID.3 and Volkswagen ID.4, it wasn't a surprise to see it, too, awarded the organisation's maximum five-star rating.
+The Born received individual scores of 93%, 89% and 80% for adult protection, child protection and safety assistance, respectively.

 Like other Cupras, the Born comes with lots of safety systems.
 The basic V1 trim gets LED headlights, a reversing camera, lane-keeping assistance and driver tiredness recognition.
 Additional safety features are available in option packs, including predictive adaptive cruise control, traffic-sign recognition, semi-autonomous driving capability, side and exit assistance, a top-view camera and emergency assistance.

 - 1VerdictMore adventurous styling and a better-quality interior help set the Spanish brand's first electric car apart from the Volkswagen ID.3 it's based on

 - 2Range, battery & chargingThe Cupra Born will eventually available with a choice of three battery sizes, all of which promise enough range and charging capability to keep most drivers happy